Octopus Ethnographic, LLC

 The Kresge Foundation - Research and evaluation on a large multi-partner community project designed to increase accessibility and health in northern Arizona.

-Core Competencies: Research; Evaluation; Storytelling; Writing; Health & Culture; Qualitative research and analysis.
+Core Competencies: Research; Evaluation; Storytelling; Writing; Health & Culture; Qualitative & mixed methods research and analysis.